-The task force, established by the Missing and Murdered Indigenous Women Task Force Act, will collaborate with tribal governments, tribal law enforcement and the U.S. Department of Justice to determine the scope of the problem, identify barriers and create partnerships to improve processes for reporting and investigating cases.
+The task force, established by the Missing and Murdered Indigenous Women Act, HB278, will bring together tribal representatives, law enforcement and the U.S. Department of Justice to determine the scope of the problem, identify barriers in policing and develop partnerships that improve processes for reporting and investigating of these cases.

 The task force must report its findings and recommendations to the Governor, the legislative council service library, and the appropriate interim legislative committee before Nov.
 1, 2020.
+HB278 which passed and was signed in 2019 was co-sponsored by Representative Andrea Romero, Representative, Doreen Wonda Johnson, Representative Derrick Lente and Representative Melanie Stansbury.